jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

         // offers `selected: Flow<Boolean>` property -> style checked and unchecked options differently className(selected.map {
             if (it) "ring-2 ring-indigo-500 border-transparent"
-            else "border-gray-300"
+            else "border border-gray-300"
         })

-        // conditionally modify a whole sub-structure: show an Icon only if option is selected selected.render {
+        // conditionally modify the whole sub-structure: show an icon only if option is selected selected.render {
             if (it) {
                 svg("h-5 w-5 text-indigo-600") {